 The post office will receive mail on your behalf.
 You must tell your mailer to use the “General Delivery” address format in order for you to receive mail at a post office just about anywhere in the United States.
 You can then pick up your mail from the post office or have the post office forward the mail to you for a fee.

-If someone does not have a digital method for paying you, and they must send you a paper check, and if you don’t have an address to give them, then you may have the option of obtaining a “Check by Mail” service where you give payers your bank’s address.
+If someone must send you a paper check and you don’t have an address to give them, then you may have the option of obtaining a “Check by Mail” service where you give payers your bank’s address.
 The payer sends the check to your bank.
 The bank receives the check and digitally processes the money into your account.
 Talk to your bank account representative to see if your bank has this convenient service.

 Cashing or Depositing Paper Checks